 Public charities cannot do any of these.

-A private (non-operating) foundation is more strictly regulated by the IRS, and is subject to a number of anti-abuse rules and excise taxes that don’t apply to public charities, because the IRS knows that they are not very charitable.
+A private foundation is more strictly regulated by the IRS, and is subject to a number of anti-abuse rules and excise taxes that don't apply to public charities, because the IRS knows that they're not very charitable.

 For example, private foundations are subject to tax on their net investment income and other excise taxes.
 The Internal Revenue Code imposes other requirements on private foundations as well, including strict restrictions on self-dealing, annual income distribution requirements, limits on holdings in business, and restrictions on certain investments.

-- The only consolation is that private foundation violations do result in IRS slapping them with heavy taxes not only on the foundation itself, but also on foundation directors and certain related parties.
+The only consolation, if any, is that private foundation violations do result in IRS slapping them with heavy taxes, not only on the foundation itself, but also on foundation directors and certain related parties.

-The biggest disadvantage is that there’s a cap on the amount of a contribution that a donor can deduct as a charitable deduction.
-For donations to a public charity, that limit is 50% of the giver’s adjusted gross income.
+The biggest disadvantage of private foundations is that there's a cap on the amount of a contribution that a donor can deduct as a charitable deduction.
+For donations to a public charity, that limit is 50% of the donor's adjusted gross income.
 For contributions to a private foundation, the limit is 30%.
 In addition, contributors can deduct a higher percentage for contributions of capital gain property to public charities.

-This makes private foundations almost ineligible for grants and big contributions as most big donors are looking for tax write-off for their charitable donations to begin with.
-This usually is not a problem for the dishonest foundations as they are self funding and don’t rely on charitable donations, but for the honest foundations who actually spend their money by being “Charitable” – it’s a very big deal.
+This makes private foundations almost ineligible for grants and big contributions, as most big donors are looking for tax write-off for their charitable donations to begin with.
+This usually is not a problem for most private foundations as they're self funding and don't rely on charitable donations, but for the honest foundations that actually spend their money by being "Charitable", it's a very big deal.

 Starting a Private Operating Foundation

-There is one more type of a nonprofit private foundation which is called a Private Operating Foundation.
-A private operating foundation is basically a somewhat charitable nonprofit foundation that spends at least 85% of its revenue on its exempt activities.
-A private operating foundation as its name suggests is any private foundation like above with the major difference that it has some sort of programs other than grant making and spends at least 85% of its revenue on its exempt activities.
+There's one more type of a nonprofit private foundation which is called a Private Operating Foundation.
+A private operating foundation is basically a "somewhat charitable" nonprofit foundation that spends at least 85% of its revenue on its exempt activities.
+A private operating foundation as its name suggests is any private foundation with the major difference that it has some sort of programs other than grant making.

 Under Section 4942(j)(3), a private operating foundation must make qualifying distributions directly in furtherance of its exempt purposes.
-In practice, this generally means that private operating foundations engage directly in the active conduct of activities accomplishing their exempt purposes rather than passively distributing funds to individuals or organizations that accomplish those purposes.
+This generally means that private operating foundations engage directly in the active conduct of activities accomplishing their exempt purposes rather than passively distributing funds to individuals or organizations that accomplish those purposes.

 To start a private operating foundation you have to meet one of the following tests: